 Abu Dhabi UAE Travel Guide

 Upon arrival at Abu Dhabi International Airport (AUH), visitors head to immigration counters.
 The process is usually efficient.
-Be prepared for biometric scans, which may include an iris scan and fingerprints.
+Be prepared for biometric scans, which could include an iris scan and fingerprints.
 Follow immigration officer instructions carefully.

 Pre-arranged visas have varied fees.